101 NYC Engagement Photo Locations

 7. Bow Bridge

-Bow Bridge is a two-sided bridge that crosses an inlet in Central Park which runs east to west and bisects the land of Manhattan Island for approximately 1,200 feet.
-The bridge was constructed from 1859 to 1862 and is one-third of a mile long.
-The Bow Bridge’s construction and design is unique in its stone archways, undulating wooden deck, and location adjacent to over 102 acres of idyllic green space.
-It has become very popular for tourists and locals to take photos in.
-The best time of day to have your photos here is in the early morning before 10 AM to avoid crowds.
+Bow Bridge is a two-sided bridge that crosses an inlet in Central Park, which runs east to west and bisects the land of Manhattan Island for approximately 1,200 feet.
+The bridge was constructed from 1859 to 1862 and is one-third a mile long.

 8. Gapstow Bridge

 The iconic Gapstow Bridge in Central Park is a pedestrian bridge built to span the narrow valley that separates the two mountains flanking the eastern edge of the park’s Great Lawn.
-As its name suggests, it was originally built to allow horse carriage access for gapstow road, which used to run along the spine of Manhattan.
 Today it serves as a pedestrian path and one of the most popular jogs in all of Central Park.
-It was also featured in movies like Home Alone, and many others.
-A lot of proposals take place here and it is a great view of Billionaires Row and the Plaza Hotel.
+Many proposals take place here, and it is an excellent view of Billionaires Row and the Plaza Hotel.

 9. Gothic Bridge